trichl/TickTagOpenSource/README.md

 * Alternatively software can be flashed with the official Atmel-ICE: https://www.microchip.com/en-us/development-tool/ATATMEL-ICE

 # Flashing the Firmware
-Flashing should be done before soldering a battery to the tag
+Flashing should be done before soldering a battery to the tag.

 1. Gently click the tag on the user interface board (with battery attached to it), mind the correct orientation of the tag
 2. Double check the jumper locations on the user interface board !!!PHOTO!!!